keerthanamurugaiyan/Interview-notes/Css/Css.md

         - The red box (`z-index: 1`) is behind.
         - The blue box (`z-index: 2`) appears in front because it has a higher `z-index`.

+**37. CSS Box Model**

+- In CSS, the term "box model" is used when talking about design and layout.

+- The CSS box model is essentially a box that wraps around every HTML element.
+It consists of: content, padding, borders and margins.

+**Explanation of the different parts:**

+   **Content -** The content of the box, where text and images appear

+   **Padding -** Clears an area around the content.
+The padding is transparent

+   **Border -** A border that goes around the padding and content

+   **Margin -** Clears an area outside the border.
+The margin is transparent

+   The box model allows us to add a border around elements, and to define space between elements.